keycloak-rel/keycloak-rel/README.md

 Next step is to do the actual release:

-1. Navigate to the `Branch - Create Release` workflow
+1. Navigate to the `Release` workflow
 2. Click on `Run workflow`
 3. Use workflow from: `Branch: <release branch>` (for example `Branch: 19.0`)
 4. branch: `<release branch>`